Celtic Folklore Inspired Writing Prompts

 From Inspiration to Story

-So what exactly is a grogoch?
+So, what exactly is a grogoch?
 Good question.
 I grew up hearing stories about Irish and Scottish faeries but had never heard of this one until I did research for my post “Irish Faeries: They’re No Disney Princesses.”
 Like its better-known Scottish cousin, the brownie, a grogoch is a house faerie.
-The main difference is that brownies clean and do chores unobtrusively while the family sleeps, but the Irish faerie tries to help while the family’s awake, getting underfoot, breaking things, and being a general nuisance.
+The main difference between the two is that brownies clean and do chores unobtrusively while the family sleeps, but the Irish faerie tries to help while the family’s awake, getting underfoot, breaking things, and being a general nuisance.

 When I read about this faerie, I fell for him like a child for its first puppy and had to write a story about him.
-So I developed one in which the main character, a farmer, is desperately trying to get rid of a grogoch, a task which requires delicate handling since you never want to insult a faerie.
+So, I developed one in which the main character, a farmer, is desperately trying to get rid of a grogoch, a task which requires delicate handling since you never want to insult a faerie.
 In the end, the grogoch is the hero, saving the protagonist from an evil the farmer didn’t know was in his midst.

 My current WIP fantasy novel began with a question that tiptoed into my head one day.
 I wondered what it would be like to be a teenage girl with a mother who’s a banshee.
 Would she try to hide the fact from her friends at school?
 What was her mother like at home?
 Would she have to become a banshee herself when she grew up?
-Admittedly, I ponder strange things but those musings led me to develop a novel which I am just about ready to query.
+Admittedly, I ponder strange things, but those musings led me to develop a novel which I am just about ready to query.
 The plot has changed considerably.
 My protagonist now has way bigger problems than worrying about her friends discovering her mother’s a banshee.
 The original questions, though, got my creativity flowing.

 1) Scottish folklore has a character called the cat sith, a faerie in the form of a large black cat with glowing eyes.
 Here’s a springboard opening: Black cats never worried me until that starless November night when I encountered the cat sith.
 It gazed up at me and whispered, "Hello Julia."